mozilla-rally/beyond_the_paywall/README.md

-# Study: Demand for Local News Source
+# Study: Beyond the Paywall
-This repository contains the extension code for Greg Martin's study to be hosted by Mozilla Rally.
+This repository contains the extension code for Greg Martin and Shoshana Vasserman's study to be hosted by Mozilla Rally.

 ## What's in this repo?